 Some of the most common unwanted basement guests include but are not limited to:

 If you have cracks in your basement walls or floors, you’ve laid out the welcome mat for a plethora of rodents.
 Squirrels, chipmunks, mice, and rats will all make their way into your home, provided they have half a chance.
-Though you’re most likely to see these unwanted guests during the coldest months of the year, there’s always a chance that one may nest in your walls, chew up your wires, and generally make your basement less pleasant to be in.
+Though you’re most likely to see these unwanted guests during the coldest months of the year, there’s always a chance that one may form a nest inside of your walls, munch on your cords, and overall make your basement less pleasant to be in.

 The different kinds of rodents who can wiggle their way into your home will all leave similar indicators of their presence.
-Mice and rats tend to leave droppings in smaller bunches, as do chipmunks.
+Rodents tend to leave droppings in smaller bunches, as do chipmunks.
 Squirrels tend to make a larger mess if only due to their size.
 The primary difference between the destruction these critters can wreak on your home is the location of that destruction.
-Mice and rats tend to keep their destruction closer to the ground, leaving wood chips and ruined drywall near your joints.
+Rats, as well as mice, tend to keep their destruction closer to the ground, leaving wood chips and ruined drywall near your joints.
 Squirrels and chipmunks, comparatively, can cause more damage to your basement ceiling and rafters.

 Snakes do not pose an immediate threat to the structural integrity of your home.
 Instead, they’re more of a safety threat.
 These creatures tend to move toward the warmest parts of your basement, meaning that you can find them near your sump pump battery, your HVAC system, your heater, and so on.
 If any pets or children get too close to these utilities without spotting a snake, they can get seriously hurt.